mattlightbourn1/mattlightbourn1/bapi_model.md

       F-->J[abandon]:::black;
 ```
 ## Create Quote
+The beginning of a policy lifecycle starts with the creating of a quote in the context of new business, alteration, cancellation and renewal.
+The difference will be in whether it is related to an existing `policy` or `quote`.
+Each new quote is the start of a new **opportunity** along with the first **thread**.
 Request Type | Lifecycle Stage | Endpoint | Operation | Operation Type | URL
 ----|----|----|---|---|---
 createQuote | New Business | /quotes | createQuoteForBusinessPackProduct | POST | https://product-services-dev.ff-dev.iagcloud.net/services/v1/product/commercial/business/quotes